davidrumseymapcenter/overlaying-the-past/pages/sliders.md

 3. Add a **variable** for the slider and its status.
 A variable in JavaScript is something that holds a defined value.
 4. Add an **event listener** for the slider to work with our layer.
 An event listener is a JavaScript method for how we make our web page respond to something, such as clicking on a button, moving a mouse over a transpareny slider control.

+## Define the Slider Style

+First we need to let our browser know how the slider should appear on the page, such as where to place it, how wide to make it, etc.

 `To Do`{:.info}

 - In VS Code, find the comment for the CSS of the controls in the `<head>`.
 Insert the following style just below the comment.